Agile and DevOps: Are they a separate conversation or a progression of capability?

-The Round Table session is the last of the joint morning session with the other two co-located events.
-This session is for 45 minutes of which there will be around ten minutes for a general summing up at the end.
+The Round Table session: This session is for 45 minutes of which there will be around ten minutes for a general summing up at the end.
 The speaker at each table will have a set theme and delegates join any table that they are interested in.
 They are given all the topics with their joining instructions and again at the time of registration and so make their choice on the topics that they want to attend.
-This is a discussion group and so no presentation slides are necessary, but please submit a topic if you would like to chair a discussion on a topic related to Agile and DevOps
+This is a discussion group and so no presentation slides are necessary, but please submit a topic if you would like to chair a discussion on a topic related to Agile and DevOps.

 Benefits of attending: